 - a.
 Special terms for less than full-time employment with commensurate compensation, or for relief from all employment obligations for a specified period, may be included in an appointment or reappointment to any faculty rank or may be added by a written amendment during the term of an appointment.
 Except as may be otherwise expressly provided in the documents of appointment, all appointments to any faculty rank are on the basis of a full-time employment obligation and confer the full incidents of academic tenure pertinent to the particular appointment. - b.
-These provisions do not apply to informal temporary adjustments of the regularly assigned duties of faculty members by the department chairperson who is responsible for their direct supervision or to the university's granting of extended leaves of absence with or without compensation. - Resignation.
-A faculty member shall give prompt written notice of her or his resignation with its effective date to the department chairperson.
+These provisions do not apply to informal temporary adjustments of the regularly assigned duties of faculty members by the academic unit head- who is responsible for their direct supervision or to the university's granting of extended leaves of absence with or without compensation.